-- To be able to work on complex sensor network problems both in a systematic and creative way. - To be able to function autonomously and propose/implement solutions in real-life sensor network problems. - To be able to exploit software tools in order to be able to effectively analyze the performance of a sensor network.
+- To be able to communicate effectively with specialized and non-specialized personnel as members or leaders of a project team working on development and management of a sensor network. - To be able to work on complex sensor network problems both in a systematic and creative way. - To be able to function autonomously and propose/implement solutions in real-life sensor network problems. - To be able to exploit software tools in order to be able to effectively analyze the performance of a sensor network.

-321-9120 Design and Development of Mobile Computing Applications
+Design and Development of Mobile Computing Applications